jeffkala/jeffkala-nautobot-eda-collection/README.md

 # Ansible Collection: `jeffkala.nautobot-eda`

+!!! warn
+  This functionality has been migrated into `nautobot-ansible` collection.

 Ansible Event Drive (EDA) source plugin for Nautobot.
 This source plugin monitors the Nautobot Changelog.
 As changes are made in Nautobot events will be produced.

 ## Requirements